scalableinternetservices/off-the-rails/README.md

 - price :decimal
 - condition :string (e.g. new, used, fair)
 - description :text
+- user :reference # this will be the seller attached to the item

 To run a db migration with docker:
 `docker-compose run web rails db:migrate`